Young Liberals (Australia): Controversies

 In September 2012, during a Young Liberals dinner in Sydney, Alan Jones spoke concerning the death of the then Prime Minister Julia Gillard's father.
-Jones said that Mr Gillard had "died of shame to think that his daughter told lies every time she stood for parliament".
+Jones said that Ms Gillard had "died of shame to think that his daughter told lies every time she stood for parliament".
 Jones' speech was secretly recorded by a News Limited journalist.

 In July 2013, Queensland YLNP President Ben Riley was suspended for a period of six months for swiping a pair of RM Williams boots on display at that year's LNP Convention.
 Riley put on the boots, wore them around and spilt beer on them.
 The day after Riley offered to pay for the boots, however he was still suspended.

 In April 2014, during hearings by the Independent Commission Against Corruption (New South Wales) into the alleged corrupt conduct of MP Chris Hartcher, it was revealed that a Hartcher staff member who is also Young Liberal member set up a "black ops" team inspired by the film Fight Club with the intention of destroying political opponents.

 In 2014, A Liberal Party campaigner who had been a leading member of the Young Liberals in Geelong, Scott Harrison, was revealed to have been a member of Creativity Movement organisation for six years prior to 2010, but had turned his back on those beliefs.
 He resigned from the Liberal Party after anti-Semitic articles written by him emerged, including airing a theory that the Port Arthur massacre was master-minded by Jews, as well as a photo of him gesturing with a Nazi salute in front of a swastika.

 In August 2014, Young Liberal students from Melbourne University were reported to have been posting misogynistic, crude and racist comments on their Facebook page.
 One comment in particular referred to, 75-year-old academic, Germaine Greer as a "lying fucking cum guzzling slut".

-In September 2015 a New South Wales Young Liberal Council meeting caused controversy after an alleged altercation occurred.
+In September 2015, a New South Wales Young Liberal Council meeting caused controversy after an alleged altercation occurred.
 Young Liberal and member of the conservatives Jakov Miljak allegedly grappled Moderate James Camillieri following a debate over the Liberal Party of Australia leadership spill, September 2015.
 The following day Mr Miljak resigned from his part-time employment with Senator Concetta Fierravanti-Wells.

 In April 2017, Young Liberal and President of the Melbourne University Liberal Club, Xavier Boffa was accused of telling a female member of the club that she was not invited to an event because 'a couple of the guys were uncomfortable about inviting a chick'.